Students are whole individuals with unique strengths, desires, and needs.

 Speech and Language Pathologist

-Speech and language pathologist Helen Lai works with students PK-12 to address individual communication needs including developmental language disorders, articulation or speech sound, and speech and language challenges arising from diagnosed disabilities.
+Speech and language pathologist Marie Henderson works with students PK-12 to address individual communication needs including developmental language disorders, articulation or speech sound, and speech and language challenges arising from diagnosed disabilities.

 Speech and language support allow students to more fully access learning in the classroom.
 Spoken language skills transfer to reading and writing skills, building learning confidence and creating general gains in learning.
 Speech and language support also creates opportunities for students to communicate more clearly with peers, strengthening social-emotional wellbeing.